 Every year, the pilgrimage season commences in November and concludes in January.
 The adherents follow a strict Ayyappa Vratam (religious vows) for 41 days!
 You can see them wearing Ayyappa Mala (black cloth around the neck), black clothes, walking barefooted, chant psalms, adopt celibacy and prevail harmless in principle before visiting the Temple on Shabarimalai hills.
 Abiding by strict restrictions, people under vows, carry Irumudi Kettu (travel pouch or travel kit that is used to carry pooja items containing traditional atonement to the Lord).

 Moreover, millions pack the hills of Sabarimala to witness the 'Makara Jyothi' or the divine light.
 Makara Jyothi (a celestial star) appear on the 14 January, making it a packed event during this festivity.
 There are many viewpoints from where adherents can view the divine light.

-Here are some of the pre-eminent viewpoints, from where you can witness the 'Makara Jyothi'.
+Here are some of the pre-eminent viewpoints, from where you can witness the 'Makara Jyothi' in 2021.